List of Gladiators UK events: Cyclotron

 This event was due to appear as a new event in the 1997 series along with Tightrope, even appearing (as a CGI image) in the opening credits.

 Gameplay appeared to involve both contender and Gladiator on cycles on a rotating circular track.
 It appeared that the Gladiator was to chase the contender with the aim of catching them.
 The reason for Cyclotron's removal from the events roster is unknown, although it is rumoured that it was due to technical problems and certain Gladiators commented on it being too difficult to play and very hard for the audience to follow.

-Sky 1 series events
+Sky One series events

-These events were added in the revival of the series in 2008.
+These events were added in Sky's revival of the series in 2008.